 Students should register with the DDS so that all aspects of support can be considered, including appropriate Individual Exam Arrangements.
 Contact the DDS well before the examination period as you will need to meet with a Disability Adviser to be assessed.
 In the appointment, your Disability Adviser will review your documentary evidence and discuss appropriate examination arrangements with you.

 You will need to provide the following;

 Recent (within the last 12 months) medical evidence outlining the nature of your diagnosis and the impact on your studies

-A post 16 Educational Psychologists diagnostic report for SpLD
+A post 16 Educational Psychologist diagnostic report for SpLD

 Students must apply for their arrangements ahead of the exam periods.
 Students must also submit an M1 form ahead of each examination period confirming that you will be sitting forthcoming exams and that you require your arrangements to be put into place.